Review – The Chronicles of Riddick: Assault on Dark Athena

 I’m not really sure what I think of Rise of the Argonauts.
 On one hand, the game suffers from some poor design choices that can really slow the pace to an insufferable crawl and frustrate the player immensely … so I wouldn’t recommend it.
 On the other hand, the exciting combat sequences, engrossing story, fine voice acting and art direction made the game quite enjoyable … so I’d totally recommend it.

 On another hand, the developer calls this game an RPG, which it totally isn’t.
-Yeah, you can choose new abilities and change your outfits, but both aspects are so limited that you can’t really call it a full-blown RPG … so we’re back to not recommending it again (for RPG players). → Please sir, can I have some more?
+Yeah, you can choose new abilities and change your outfits, but both aspects are so limited that you can’t really call it a full-blown RPG … so we’re back to not recommending it again (for RPG players).
+And on the final hand, that limiting of options actually works in the game’s favor, because coupling intricate inventory management with sometimes slow story progression would kill this thing outright … so is that a plus?
+One thing I can say is that I enjoyed playing the game. → I am become game, destroyer of words.

 Review – Killzone 2

 When I was first thinking about how to approach my review of Killzone 2’s campaign, I thought I could write up a sizable spreadsheet detailing all the cliches and tropes stolen from other games and films.
 Thankfully, I realized the errors of such an idea.
 The problem with the game wasn’t that it was using cliches and silly names.
 Plenty of other shooters do the same and are forgiven.
 No, the problem was that Killzone 2 was breaking one of my primary sins of game design – it made me feel like I was wasting my time.
 I began thinking not of the action at hand, but what else I could be doing during my time after work.
-I soldiered on simply for the purpose of review, which in turn led to my putting a magnifying glass on every little piece of creative laziness, even if it technically got the job done. → Is that an article in your pants, or are you just happy to read me?
+I soldiered on simply for the purpose of review, which in turn led to my putting a magnifying glass on every little piece of creative laziness, even if it technically got the job done.
+I hate when a game puts me in this mindset, but sadly I could not help it. → It’s not you, it’s me.

 Review – Stormrise